 Just don’t get so excited by the idea that you can justifiably pretend to be one of the sand snakes fighting for the honour of dead Prince Oberyn that you slightly scare your tour guide (no, this most emphatically did not happen to me).

 Want to go all out with the GOTR fandom?
-There’s an actual Game of Thrones tour of Seville and Osuna including a tour of the Alcazar and a jaunt to nearby Osuna for even more location spotting and a Game of Thrones-themed meal.
-Cryin’ that I did not get to try this.
+There’s an actual Game of Thrones tour of Seville and Italica including a tour of the Alcazar and a jaunt to nearby Italica for even more location spotting.

 A Virtual Tour of the Real Alcazar Seville